Educational and Training Opportunities

 Lab Meetings (1 hour): The research groups within our lab meet weekly or bi-monthly to discuss ongoing research projects, research methods, outcomes, and propose new studies.

-Other available didactics include Psychiatry Department Grand Rounds, Neurology Grand Rounds and Case Conference, Brain Cutting, Pediatric Grand Rounds, Radiology Grand Rounds, Cognitive Neuroscience lecture series, Summer Neuroscience Institute lectures, etc. There are many other didactic opportunities available at DHMC or on the Dartmouth campus.
+Other available didactics include Psychiatry Department Grand Rounds, Neurology Grand Rounds and Case Conference, Brain Cutting, Pediatrics Grand Rounds, Radiology Grand Rounds, Cognitive Neuroscience lecture series, Summer Neuroscience Institute lectures, etc. There are many other didactic opportunities available at DHMC or on the Dartmouth campus.